 Keeping the shape of my bias pieces does require a little bit of additional work, but I’ve discovered that the additional work is well worth it.

 The technique involving freezer paper that was described earlier was used to create this quilt.
 After attaching each new piece, the background fabric was carefully cut away to reveal and remove the paper underneath.
 Even now, I count this as one of my all-time favorite quilts.

-It is true… you might think it’s crazy, but once you give it a shot, you’ll be hooked for life and you won’t be able to keep any more private little secrets.
+It is true… you might think it’s crazy, but once you give it a shot, you’ll be hooked for life.
 Everyone in the room will be able to hear the buzz of this beauty, which will let them know that you are ripping seams.

-We took a short road trip of about forty-five minutes during a quilt retreat, and while we were there, we visited a quilt shop that was unfamiliar to us that was located in the general area of the retreat.
-We only needed to see one demonstration of how to use this incredible item that has nothing to do with quilting, and we were all sold.
+I took a short road trip of about forty-five minutes during a quilt retreat, and while I were there, I visited a quilt shop that was unfamiliar to us that was located in the general area of the retreat.
+I only needed to see one demonstration of how to use this incredible item that has nothing to do with quilting, and we were all sold.
 Because we purchased such a large quantity, the store kindly provided us with a generous discount.

 The product in question is a straightforward Wahl Travel Moustache Trimmer, which can be purchased at most discount department stores, pharmacies, and even some quilt shops.
 This time-saving trick is absolutely priceless and absolutely worth every penny!
-We just want you to find a great quilting (or general sewing) aid and be as pleasantly surprised as we were when we found it.
-No, we do not sell them on our website; instead, we want you to discover one.
+I just want you to find a great quilting (or general sewing) aid and be as pleasantly surprised as I was when we found it.
+No, I do not sell them on our website; instead, we want you to discover one.

 These are the essentials: